derailed-dash/Advent-of-Code/src/notes.md

 sudo apt install git-crypt
 ```

-In Windows, there is no equivalent, and even if you install in WSL, the git integration with, say, Visual Studio Code, will break.
+In Windows, there is no equivalent, and even if you install in WSL, then the git integration with (say) Visual Studio Code, will break.
 To fix:

 - Download the x86_64.exe from the latest tag here: https://github.com/AGWA/git-crypt/tags
 - Rename it to git-crypt.exe and store it in a location in your path.